poorvajahegde/English-to-Hinglish/README.md

-# English-to-Hinglish
+#Hinglish Translation with Fine-tuned Language Model

-Hinglish Translation with Fine-tuned Language Model
+This document provides an overview of the code used for fine-tuning a language model for Hinglish translation.
+The model is fine-tuned on a custom dataset and then used to generate Hinglish translations of English sentences.